tttstudios/react-native-otp-input/README.md

 * [ ] Add tests

 ## Developers
-The app is developed by Anson Yao, Felipe Peña and other mobile team members in TTT studio.
+The library is developed by Anson Yao, Felipe Peña and other mobile team members in TTT studios.

-[TTT studio](https://ttt.studio/) is a software developement agency operating in Vancouver.
+[TTT studios](https://ttt.studio/) is a software developement agency operating in Vancouver.
 We craft software in mobile, web, backend, facial recognition, AI, AR/VR.

 ![ttt-logo.png](https://ttt.studio/wp-content/themes/tttwordpresstheme/imgs/ttt-colour.png)